iam-AbhishekYadav/JavaScript/11_Control_Flow.md

 # # NULLISH COALESCING OPERATOR ??
 NULL/UNDEFINED

--  a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+-  A logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.

 ``` js
    let val1;